slange-dev/tmux-config-test/readme.md

 When you copy text inside tmux, it's stored in private tmux buffer, and not shared with system clipboard.
 Same is true when you SSH onto remote machine, and attach to tmux session there.
 Copied text will be stored in remote's session buffer, and not shared/transported to your local system clipboard.
 And sure, if you start local tmux session, then jump into nested remote session, copied text will not land in your system clipboard either.

 This is one of the major limitations of tmux, that you might just decide to give up using it.

 Let's explore possible solutions:

-- share text with OSX clipboard using **"pbcopy"**
+- Share text with OSX clipboard using **"pbcopy"**
-- share text with OSX clipboard using [reattach-to-user-namespace](https://github.com/ChrisJohnsen/tmux-MacOSX-pasteboard) wrapper to access **"pbcopy"** from tmux environment (seems on OSX 10.11.5 ElCapitan this is not needed, since I can still access **pbcopy** without this wrapper).
+- Share text with OSX clipboard using [reattach-to-user-namespace](https://github.com/ChrisJohnsen/tmux-MacOSX-pasteboard) wrapper
+    - To access **"pbcopy"** from tmux environment
+    - Seems on OSX 10.11.5 ElCapitan this is not needed
+    - Since I can still access **pbcopy** without this wrapper).
-- share text with X selection using **"xclip"** or **"xsel"** (store text in primary and clipboard selections).
-Works on Linux when DISPLAY variable is set.
+- Share text with X selection using **"xclip"** or **"xsel"**
+    - Store text in primary and clipboard selections
+    - Works on Linux when `DISPLAY` variable is set.

 All solutions above are suitable for sharing tmux buffer with system clipboard for local machine scenario.
 They still does not address remote session scenarios.
 What we need is some way to transport buffer from remote machine to the clipboard on the local machine, bypassing remote system clipboard.

 **There are 2 workarounds to address remote scenarios.**

-**First workaround**
+#### First workaround

 Use **[ANSI OSC 52](https://en.wikipedia.org/wiki/ANSI_escape_code#Escape_sequences)** escape [sequence](https://blog.vucica.net/2017/07/what-are-osc-terminal-control-sequences-escape-codes.html) to talk to controlling/parent terminal and pass buffer on local machine.
 Terminal should properly undestand and handle OSC 52.
 Currently, only iTerm2 and XTerm support it.
 OSX Terminal, Gnome Terminal, Terminator do not.

+#### Second workaround

-**Second workaround is really involved and consists of [local network listener and SSH remote tunneling](https://apple.stackexchange.com/a/258168)**:
+Is really involved and consists of [local network listener and SSH remote tunneling](https://apple.stackexchange.com/a/258168):

 - SSH onto target machine with remote tunneling on